Emir811/RD-flutter/README.md

-# RD-flutter
+# flutter_app

-İstinye university student project
+A new Flutter project.